New legislation is required with serious penalties. Child safeguarding is a red line, and tanks are already being allowed to trundle over it.

 In a recent Tower Hamlets by-election, aggressive men surrounded women as they attempted to enter a Polling Station to vote.

-The Conservatives lost a seat to the Lib Dems in Three Rivers and a seat to an independent in Ashfield.
+The Conservatives gained a seat from the Lib Dems in Surrey Heath.
+The SNP gained a seat from Labour in Falkirk.

 For a lot of people with a disability, getting on a bus is not an option.
 A ‘carrot’ approach to improving the environment is a better way.